YVR - YTO

 Data is based on round-trip flight searches on KAYAK over the past month.

-The absolute cheapest return flight from Vancouver Intl Airport to Toronto costs $172 on the route between Vancouver Intl Airport (YVR) and Toronto Pearson Intl Airport (YYZ).
-However, over the past month, flights between Vancouver Intl Airport (YVR) and Toronto Region of Waterloo Intl Airport (YKF) were, on average, 14% cheaper than other Vancouver Intl Airport-Toronto routes.
+The cheapest return flight from Vancouver Intl Airport to Toronto costs $217 on the route between Vancouver Intl Airport (YVR) and Toronto Region of Waterloo Intl Airport (YKF).
+Over the past month, this route was, on average, 8% cheaper than other Vancouver Intl Airport-Toronto routes.
 The most popular route is between Vancouver Intl Airport (YVR) and Toronto Pearson Intl Airport (YYZ).

 What’s the cheapest day of the week to fly from Vancouver to Toronto?